 2:11: 4th verse, leading to harmony vocal transition, ending in a dissonant volume swell from Steve.

 |2||Out Of Confusion||2:09||(Group Composition)

-This is essentially a bit of musical theater where the band members reject the popular style of the day (as heard in the previous song) and try to find their own voice.
-The sequencing on the album is reportedly the same as on their debut performance at Ronnie Scott's, complete with onstage banter.
+This is essentially a bit of musical theater where the band members 'reject' the popular style of the day (as heard in the previous song) and try to find their own voice.
+The sequencing on the album is reportedly the same as from their debut performance at Ronnie Scott's, complete with onstage banter.

 0:00: Band members banter and mock themselves.

 0:29: Guitars loosely improvise over bass dirge and cymbals.